chan8972/Enabling_Spikebased_Backpropagation/README.md

 # Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures

-This repo contains the code associated with [Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures].
+This repo contains the code associated with [Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures](https://www.frontiersin.org/articles/10.3389/fnins.2020.00119/abstract).
 This code has most recently been tested with Python 2.7.15 and Pytorch 0.3.1.